Ottoman expeditions to Morocco: Aftermath

 The Beylerbey of Algiers then convinced Murad III to authorise an attack on Morocco.
 Ahmad then sent an embassy with sizeable gifts to Constantinople, with the hopes of Murad III calling off the attack.
 The Moroccans paid a tribute of more than 100,000 gold coins and agreed to show respect to the Ottoman Sultan, in return they were unofficially left alone.
+In the same year, Moroccan envoys attended a ceremony at Istanbul for Mehmet III and brought many gifts, apart from the gifts they also made a payment of four thousand gold in taxes as they were under Ottoman protection.
 They agreed to a treaty of mutual recognition and maintained peaceful relations.
 Every year Ahmad sent a gift to Istanbul which the Ottomans saw as a tribute, acknowledging their supremacy, and the Moroccans saw as a way of honouring the Ottomans for defending the Islamic lands.
+In 1587, Ahmad al-Mansur did not pay tribute, however there is strong evidence that he continued to pay tribute to the Ottomans through to the end of the sixteenth century.
+The relations between Ahmad al-Mansur and the Ottomans were ambiguous, sometimes he recognised Ottoman sovereignty theoretically by sending tribute to the Ottoman sultan and pronouncing the khutba said in his name, while at other times he rejected the Ottoman claims, had the khutba in his name and minted money in his own name.